equk/macos/README.md

 * 31-01-2017 - added zshrc (based on zsh from linux)
 * 31-01-2017 - added brew_install.sh
 * 31-01-2017 - added equk.terminal (terminal config)
+* 01-02-2017 - added prefs.sh

+## prefs.sh

+Script to set macos system preferences.

+Also includes various tweaks.

+Basically does everything needed to tweak a new install of macos.

+Includes Performance tweaks, input tweaks, appearance tweaks, privacy tweaks, optimization for SSD etc.

+Has a lot of personal tweaks (like only having running apps in the autohide dock)

 ## brew_install